OWASP/www-project-kubernetes-top-ten/index.md

 ---

 ## About the Kubernetes Top 10
 When adopting [Kubernetes](https://kubernetes.io), we introduce new risks to our applications and infrastructure.
 The *OWASP Kubernetes Top 10* is aimed at helping security practitioners, system administrators, and software developers prioritize risks around the Kubernetes ecosystem.
-The Top Ten is a prioritized list of these risks backed by data collected from organizations varying in maturity and complexity.
+The Top Ten is a prioritized list of these risks.
+In the future we hope for this to be backed by data collected from organizations varying in maturity and complexity.

 * K00:2022 [Welcome to the Kubernetes Security Top Ten](https://github.com/OWASP/www-project-kubernetes-top-ten/blob/main/2022/en/src/K00-introduction.md)
 * K01:2022 [Insecure Workload Configurations](https://github.com/OWASP/www-project-kubernetes-top-ten/blob/main/2022/en/src/K01-insecure-workload-configurations.md)